drone84/Nu256/README.md

 # C256 Foenix

-This is designed to be a partner project to the C256 Foenix Computer (https://www.c256foenix.com/).
-While it doesn't seek to perfectly reproduce the Foenix, it will replicate the proramming environment for the purposes of software development.
+This is designed to be a partner project to the [C256 Foenix Computer](https://www.c256foenix.com/) While it doesn't seek to perfectly reproduce the Foenix, it will replicate the proramming environment for the purposes of software development.

+The C256 system software is being developed on the [C256 Kernel](https://github.com/tomxp411/C256-kernel) git.

 The C256 Foenix and its associated materials are owned by Stefany Allaire.